ember-learn/guides-source/guides/release/getting-started/quick-start.md

 The `action` helper allows you to add event listeners to elements and call named functions.
 By default, the `action` helper adds a `click` event listener, but it can be used to listen for any element event.
-Now, when the `li` element is clicked a `showPerson` function will be called from the `actions` object in the `people-list` component.
+Now, when the `li` element is clicked, a `showPerson` method will be called in the `people-list` component.
-Think of this like calling `this.actions.showPerson(person)` from our template.

-To handle this function call you need to modify the `people-list` component file to add the function to be called.
-In the component, add an `actions` object with a `showPerson` function that alerts the first argument.
+Add the action to the `people-list.js` file:

 ```javascript {data-filename="app/components/people-list.js" data-diff="+4,+5,+6,+7,+8"}
 import Component from '@glimmer/component';